Mt Aso (阿蘇山)

 🚗 Car access

-The third mountain I climbed in my Kyushu trip last year was Mt Aso (阿蘇山, aso-san).
-This is the largest active volcano in Japan, and so depending on its activity level it can be closed off to visitors.
-As of writing this post it is open, but it was closed as recently as July so it pays to check!
+As Mt Aso is such an active volcano, depending on its activity level it can be closed off to visitors.
+As of writing this post it is open, but it was closed as recently as July of 2024 so I recommend double-checking before you go.

-After climbing Mt Kuju the day before, I had a good night’s rest at nearby hotel before beginning my day at Aso station, which has a shuttle bus up to the mountain.
+I climbed Mt Aso part of my 2023 Kyushu hiking trip.
+After climbing the nearby Mt Kuju the day before, I had a good night’s rest at nearby hotel before beginning my day at Aso station, which has a shuttle bus up to the mountain.

 Mt Aso is visible from the station!